"I Have Less Than Zero Interest in That"

 Michael and I could have gone another hour for sure

 You can watch it here or listen on your favorite podcast app at the link below.
 I think this is among the finest interviews we’ve ever done on this show and I’m really proud of how it came out.
-Regardless of what industry you’re in, you can learn a lot about how Peter thinks.
+Regardless of what industry you’re in, you can learn a lot from how Peter thinks.

 Don’t miss the part where I check off a bucket list item by firing a t-shirt cannon at the end 🙂